Tatiana Gutsu: Career

-Born into a Ukrainian family with Romanian roots, Gutsu started in gymnastics at age 6.
+Born into a Ukrainian family with Moldovan roots, Gutsu started in gymnastics at age 6.
 She became a member of the national team of the Soviet Union in 1988.
 Her first major international competition was the 1991 World Artistic Gymnastics Championships in Indianapolis, where she won the team title with the Soviet Union and finished fifth in the individual all-around, while winning silver medals in two individual apparatus finals: the uneven bars and balance beam.
 Her silver on beam was highly controversial because the winner, Soviet teammate Svetlana Boginskaya, performed a simpler routine.

 Gutsu was quickly noticed for the difficulty of her routines.
-She was one of the first gymnasts in the world to perform a double-twisting Yurchenko vault.
+She was one of the few gymnasts during the late 80s/early 90s to perform a double-twisting Yurchenko vault.
 She also debuted a double layout somersault on floor with split legs in the first salto, a skill that few others have been able to perform.
 Perhaps most impressively, she ended her floor routine in the team competition with a double layout somersault.

 The following year, she had a disastrous showing at the 1992 World Championships.
 She had been expected to contend for gold on three events—uneven bars, balance beam, and floor exercise—but failed to reach the finals on any of them, suffering falls on both the bars and floor.
 However, at the European Gymnastics Championships that year, she won the all-around, vault, and uneven bars titles, as well as a silver on the balance beam.
 She was the most successful gymnast of the championship and established herself as one of the favorites for the Olympic all-around title.